-DDS, Ph.D. and graduate student research is an integral component to the school's research portfolio.
-From national fellowships and presentations, to awards and recognition, CU's dental and graduate students are expanding their knowledge of evidence-based dentistry in the lab and clinic.
+Research is an integral component of the school's research portfolio.
+From national fellowships and presentations to awards and recognition, CU's dental and graduate students expand their knowledge of evidence-based dentistry in the lab and clinic.

 Clinical training and oral health research serve to improve the dental care provided to the public.
 Continuous progress in dental research enhances accuracy in diagnosis and improves patient management.

 At present, the School of Dental Medicine does not offer a DDS/PhD degree option.
 However, dental students are encouraged to participate in oral health research.

 Incoming dental students may apply for the Summer Research Scholarship Program.
 This program enables eligible students to experience basic science or clinical research for a sustained period of time during the summer prior to beginning their dental studies.
 The student conducts a research project for eight weeks under the direction of a faculty member in the School of Dental Medicine.
 Participating students are provided stipends and funds for supplies.AADR Student Research Group